jschwarzwalder/aws-sdk-php/docs/guide/commands.rst

     // Force the pool to complete synchronously
     $promise->wait();

-    // Or you can chain then calls off of the pool
+    // Or you can chain the calls off of the pool
     $promise->then(function() { echo "Done\n"; });

-CommandPool configuration
+CommandPool Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``Aws\CommandPool`` constructor accepts various configuration options.

-concurrency
+concurrency (callable|int)
-    (callable|int) Maximum number of commands to execute concurrently.
+    Maximum number of commands to execute concurrently.
     Provide a function to resize the pool dynamically.
 The function will be
     provided the current number of pending requests and is expected to return
     an integer representing the new pool size limit.

-before
+before (callable)
-    (callable) function to invoke before sending each command.
-The before
+    Function to invoke before sending each command.
+The ``before``
     function accepts the command and the key of the iterator of the command.
-    You can mutate the command as needed in the before function before sending
+    You can mutate the command as needed in the ``before`` function before sending
     the command.

-fulfilled
+fulfilled (callable)
-    (callable) Function to invoke when a promise is fulfilled.
+    Function to invoke when a promise is fulfilled.
 The function is
-    provided the result object, id of the iterator that the result came from,
+    provided the result object, ID of the iterator that the result came from,
-    and the aggregate promise that can be resolved/rejected if you need to
+    and the aggregate promise that can be resolved or rejected if you need to
     short-circuit the pool.

-rejected
+rejected (callable)
-    (callable) Function to invoke when a promise is rejected.
+    Function to invoke when a promise is rejected.
 The function is
-    provided an AwsException object, id of the iterator that the exception came
+    provided an ``Aws\Exception`` object, ID of the iterator that the exception came
-    from, and the aggregate promise that can be resolved/rejected if you need
+    from, and the aggregate promise that can be resolved or rejected if you need
     to short-circuit the pool.